The Lyft Platform

 As a Driver on the Lyft Platform, you acknowledge and agree that you and Lyft are in a direct business relationship, and the relationship between the parties under this Agreement is solely that of independent contracting parties.
 You and Lyft expressly agree that (1) this is not an employment agreement and does not create an employment relationship between you and Lyft; and (2) no joint venture, franchisor- franchisee, partnership, or agency relationship is intended or created by this Agreement.
 You have no authority to bind Lyft, and you undertake not to hold yourself out as an employee, agent or authorized representative of Lyft.

-In addition to connecting Riders with Drivers, the Lyft Platform may enable Users to provide or receive goods or services from other third parties.
-For example, Users may be able to use the Lyft Platform to order a delivery of goods, purchase a digital item, request a carpool ride from a commuter going in your direction, or when travelling outside of the United States, to connect with local transportation platforms and request rides from local drivers (collectively, the “Other Services”).
+In addition to connecting Riders with Drivers, the Lyft Platform may enable Users to provide or receive services from other third parties.
+For example, Users may be able to use the Lyft Platform to plan and reserve rides on public transportation, take a ride in an autonomous vehicle provided by a third party, rent vehicles, or obtain financial services provided by third parties (collectively, the “Other Services”).
 You understand and that the Other Services are subject to the terms and pricing of the third-party provider.
 If you choose to purchase Other Services through the Lyft Platform, you authorize Lyft to charge your payment method on file according to the pricing terms set by the third-party provider.
-You agree that Lyft is not responsible and may not be held liable for the Other Services or the actions or omissions of the third- party provider.
+You agree that Lyft is not responsible and may not be held liable for the Other Services or the actions or omissions of the third-party provider.
 Such Other Services may not be investigated, monitored or checked for accuracy, appropriateness, or completeness by us, and we are not responsible for any Other Services accessed through the Lyft Platform.

-If you have any questions regarding the Lyft Platform or Services, please contact our Customer Support Team through our Help Center.
+If you have any questions regarding the Lyft Platform or Rideshare Services, please contact us through our Help Center.

 Information We Collect